-Famous in its own right for decades, Shibuya achieved iconic fame with its appearance in Bill Murray’s movie, Lost in Translation, with Scarlett Johansson crossing Shibuya Crossing, amongst other scenes based in and around this vibrant area.
+Shibuya is probably the Tokyo you imagine when you think of Japan's largest city.
+Famous in its own right for decades, Shibuya achieved iconic fame with its appearance in Lost in Translation, with Scarlett Johansson crossing Shibuya Crossing, amongst other scenes based in and around this vibrant area.

-Since then it has become a place of pilgrimage for millions of tourists who were intrigued by this movie, and by Japanese culture.
-Just like the movie, you can experience so many different things in this one part of Tokyo, and over a decade and a half since the film was released it is still just as exciting, bright, and busy.
+Since then, Shibuya has become a place of pilgrimage for millions of tourists who were intrigued by this movie, and by Japanese culture.
+Just like the movie, you can experience so many different things in this one part of Tokyo, and over a decade and a half since the film was released, it is still just as exciting, bright, and busy.

-In this city within a city you can easily spend a few days exploring everything that is has to offer, and boy does it have a lot to offer!
-There are many spots which offer the perfect selfie, or Instagram moment, or for hard-core shoppers you can literally shop until you drop.
-There are culinary experiences everywhere you look, and of course there are places to just sit and take in the hustle-bustle of daily life.
-Join as we share 30 fun and interesting things you can do in this iconic area!
+So what the best things to do in Shibuya?
+Many spots offer the perfect selfie or Instagram moment, or for hard-core shoppers, you can shop until you drop.
+There are culinary experiences everywhere you look.
+And of course, there are places just to sit and take in the hustle-bustle of daily life.

-Eat your way through Shibuya!
-Recommendations for foodaholics
+Eat your way through Tokyo!
+Shibuya Dining recommendations for foodaholics

 1. Eating wagyu is a must when in Japan!

-Japanese wagyu beef is a meat whose reputation just keeps growing and growing, and normally served at very high prices abroad!
+Japanese wagyu beef is meat whose reputation just keeps growing and growing, and generally served at very high prices abroad!

-However, in Japan the prices are a bit more reasonable and at restaurants like Ushigoro Bambina, Motsukichi and Henry’s Burger you can truly have a taste bud-exploding meal.
+However, in Japan, the prices are a bit more reasonable, and at restaurants like Ushigoro Bambina, Motsukichi, and Henry’s Burger, you can indeed have a taste bud-exploding meal.

 2. Feed your belly – and your eyes, with stunning night views

-One stop away from Shibuya brings you to Omotesando, a luxury shopping district which is also famous for its modern architecture, and with that architecture you can find amazing restaurants which offer the perfect view of the city.
+One stop away from Shibuya brings you to Omotesando.
+This luxury shopping district is also famous for its modern architecture, and with that architecture, you can find amazing restaurants that offer the perfect view of the city.